NikolaDai/AIAS/README.md

 - Revisit what i have done and rethink the real need from the users.based on the query input, make some basic judgement, for example, if the user inputs a name, directly show the related author information;
 (build a mysql-type database to store the author information for name querying)(done on 09/23 23:40)
 - (Not necessary function, just for FUN!)embed the Neo4J module and inject the data, refer to https://neo4j.com/developer/spring-data-neo4j/
-- allow the users to update the authors' information
+- allow the users to update the authors' information (done on 2018/10/09)
 - allow multi-page show in which ajax technique may be used
-- allow the article title to be highlighted.
+- allow the article title to be highlighted
+- try new analyzer other tan IKAnalyzer

 ## Quick start
 use whatever JAVA IDE on your favor, download AIAS codes and run, have FUN!